gvenit/kan-fpga/README.md

 - Data processing procedures operate on core clock.
 - In synchronous mode, core and fsm clocks are expected to be driven by the same clock.
 - In asynchronous mode, it is recommended that the core clock speed is an integer multiple of the fsm closk speed, and the two clocks are phase-aligned.
+- It is recommended having `WEIGHT_LAST_ENABLE` flag unset, unless it is guaranteed that `s_axis_wght` provides the expected weights in a single packet.
+If `WEIGHT_LAST_ENABLE = 1` and the weights arrive in multiple packets, the core will fail if the split doesn't match the core's internal split.
+On the other hand, when properly used, `WEIGHT_LAST_ENABLE` adds a layer of security to the design by raising errors when there is an unexpected ammount of weights delivered to the core.

 # Important
 - This repo is designed to produce files and run tests in linux systems.